Bachelor of Business Administration

 Bill and Vieve Gore School of Business

-To enroll in this program, you must be admitted to the Bachelor of Business Administration program.
+To enroll in the this program, you must also be admitted to the Bachelor of Business Administration program.
 See program admissions requirements to learn more.

 - Communication: Effectively communicate business concepts orally and in writing to faculty and business stakeholders

 - Ethical decision-making: Demonstrate an understanding of various ethical perspectives and use ethical and legal frameworks for decision-making

 - Critical thinking: Develop skills to analyze and solve complex managerial problems